 When a person is not getting their emotional needs met in a relationship, they seek it from someone who will give it to them.
-All people want to be loved, acknowledged, validated and needed.
+All people want to be loved, acknowledged, validated, and needed.
 Humans want to be desired.
-If those needs aren't getting met through their partner, they go online and find someone who meets their needs and begin cyber cheating.
+If those needs are not getting met through their partner, they go online and find someone who meets their needs and begin cyber cheating.
 There are plenty of strangers online who will fulfill those needs, especially if deceit is involved.
-Many people lie to the online strangers in order to get the attention they think they deserve.
-The person may tell the stranger how mean and distant their partner is so the stranger feels pity for them.
+Many people lie to the online strangers to get the attention they think they deserve.
+The person may tell the stranger how mean and distant their partner is, so the stranger feels pity for them.
 Many married people tell online strangers they are 'separated' or 'divorcing' when this is far from the truth.

 The following behavioral signs are the top 10 signs of emotional infidelity.
-If any of these ring a bell in regards to your relationship, perhaps you are not as close to your partner as you should be.
+If any of these rings a bell regarding your relationship, perhaps you are not as close to your partner as you should be.

 If your relationship shows any of the above signs, it may be time to communicate with your partner to try to reconnect.
-If you don't, this supposed casual 'friendship' can quickly turn from cyber cheating into something more.
+If you do not, this supposed casual 'friendship' can quickly turn from cyber cheating into something more.

 Talk to your partner and tell them what you need and want.
-Don't be afraid to express your true feelings, including your insecurities and concerns.
+Do not be afraid to express your true feelings, including your insecurities and concerns.
 A loving mate will be understanding of your feelings and work through it with you.
-Tell your partner that you miss them and you need their devotion and attention.
+Tell your partner that you miss them, and you need their devotion and attention.
 This will help reopen the communication channels.